Thriving Through Time: Navigating Cognitive Ageing In Women

 One crucial aspect to consider when discussing cognitive ageing is cognitive resilience – an individual’s ability to withstand or recover from cognitive challenges associated with age-related neurological changes.

-Engaging in mentally stimulating activities throughout one’s life has been shown to enhance cognitive resilience by promoting neural plasticity and facilitating brain function even in later years.
+in mentally stimulating activities throughout one’s life has been shown to enhance cognitive resilience by promoting neural plasticity and facilitating brain function even in later years.

-Additionally, brain nutrition plays an essential role in maintaining optimal cognitive health; consuming nutrient-dense foods rich in antioxidants, omega-3 fatty acids, and other essential vitamins can support brain health by reducing inflammation and oxidative stress linked with ageing.
+Additionally, brain nutrition plays an essential role in maintaining optimal cognitive health; consuming nutrient-dense foods rich in antioxidants, omega-3 fatty acids, and other essential vitamins can support brain health by reducing inflammation and linked with ageing.

 While some degree of cognitive decline is inevitable as one ages, understanding factors that contribute to these changes can empower women to take proactive steps towards preserving their mental abilities throughout their lives.